 While Durham is home to research and innovation, there’s also a wonderful art scene here.

-- Pop into 5 Points Gallery and see a diverse exhibit featuring ten local artists.
-The works rotate every two months and there is always one of the artists in the gallery that can offer you even more insight into the works.
+- Pop into 5 Points Gallery (109 E. Chapel Hill St) and see a diverse exhibit featuring ten local artists.
+The works rotate every two months, and there is always one of the artists in the gallery that can offer you even more insight into the works.

 Boxcar Bar + Arcade

-And in case you wanted to up the ante for your weekend in Durham, hang out at Boxcar Bar + Arcade Durham location.
+Hang out at Boxcar Bar + Arcade and you’ll see why we love its Durham location best of all.
 This company is making waves across the state with its ever-expanding footprint, especially in Durham.

 Cameron Indoor Stadium